Shanghai Disney guests kept in closed park for virus testing

 The city government appealed to anyone who had visited the Shanghai Disney Resort since Thursday to undergo three days of nucleic acid testing and avoid gathering in groups.

-A statement by Disney on Monday said parts of the resort closed due to anti-virus regulations but gave no indication visitors were kept inside.
+Disney said Monday parts of the resort closed due to anti-virus regulations but gave no indication visitors were kept inside.
 It said Shanghai Disneyland, Disneytown and Wishing Star Park were closed while two hotels were operating normally.

 Some rides and other amusements kept operating Monday while visitors were tested, according to social media posts.